hekonsek/quickstart-java-cli/readme.md

 $ mvn
 ```

-Then our simple project can be executed as a fat jar:
+After building, the project can be executed as a fat jar:

 ```
 $ printf "foo\nbar\nbaz" | java -jar target/quickstart-java-stdinout-0.0-SNAPSHOT-jar-with-dependencie